gcsalzburg/mqtt-sql-logger/README.md

 # mqtt-sql-logger
 💿 MQTT Subscriber to save data to MySQL database

+This is a "set and forget" logger, which enables you to save a history of messages sent to a particular topic.

+## MQTT Structure

+This program was initially set up for home automation testing, so the MQTT path structure is assumed to be:

+> `location/type/node`

+For instance, a node in the kitchen of the penthouse which sends temperature records would be:

+> `penthouse/temp/kitchen`

+## SQL

 Assumes an SQL table `log` with structure as shown:

 ```sql